MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/overview.md

 # Azure modules for Node.js

 The Azure modules for Node.js help you manage Azure resources and connect to services from your applications.
-The libraries are available as [npm modules](node-sdk-azure-install.md) for use in your projects.
+The code is available as [npm modules](node-sdk-azure-install.md) for use in your projects.

 ## Manage Azure resources